yashwanthsinghm/Micromouse_v1/README.md

 # Micro Mouse Version 1
 ## Brief Documentation for the Code
-The Micromouse_v1 GitHub repository contains several key files:
+The Micromouse_v1 repository contains several key files:

 **API.ino**            : Interface for robot commands and status.